 5 Simple Routines to Keep Down Family Clutter

-Today, I’m sharing my top 5 clutter-busting simple routines that the whole family can stick with to keep down family clutter.
+Today, I'm sharing my top 5 clutter-busting simple routines that the whole family can follow to reduce family clutter.
 Having solid (and simple) routines is key to maintaining a clutter-free environment!

-Before we dive in, if you haven’t downloaded my 4-step checklist to finally declutter your stuff then you should snag that now!
+Before we dive in, if you haven't downloaded my 4-step checklist to finally declutter your stuff, you should do so now in my free resource library!

 #1.
 Heat Map Your Belongings (The Favorite Of My Simple Routines, Hands Down!)

-Heat mapping belongings is by far my FAVORITE clutter-busting simple routine for keeping down clutter and keeping up awareness of my space.
+Heat mapping belongings is by far my favorite clutter-busting simple routine for reducing clutter and maintaining awareness of my space.
 Data never lies, and heat mapping your belongings provides you with some concrete data about your daily usage.
-This is meant to increase awareness which is the first step in anything– including irradiating clutter.
+This is meant to increase awareness, which is the first step in anything—including irradiating clutter.

 Our brains are programmed to continue doing what they've always done.
 You've hard-wired your brain to work on autopilot with your current routines and habits.
 That's why it's so difficult to make changes to how you do things on a daily basis.

-In order to be truly successful with maintaining a newly clutter-free space, it helps to build awareness of your belongings and usage.
-That means, taking some kind of action to show you how you use your stuff and what’s excess.
+To truly succeed in maintaining a clutter-free space, it helps to build awareness of your belongings and usage.
+That means taking some kind of action to show you how you use your stuff and what's excess.

 Turn around hangers.

-You’ve might have heard of the heat-mapping trick of turning your hangers around after you’ve worn something.
-This brings awareness to the things that you’re wearing on a weekly or monthly basis.
+You might have heard of the heat-mapping trick of turning your hangers around after you've worn something.
+This trick brings awareness to the things you wear weekly or monthly.

 Knowing your usage habits can help you decide what changes to make to your wardrobe.
 If 90% of what you wear is jeans and tees and 10% is dresses and blouses- well, that's useful information!
 It might be time to let go of items you never wear (even though they may look awesome on the hanger).